feloxyde/fatigue/README.md

-# itootf
+# itootuf

-Itootf (I'm Tired Of Other Testing Frameworks), a simple and flexible testing framework.
+itoofut (I'm Tired Of Other Frameworks for Unit Testing), a simple and flexible testing framework.
 Probably not as user friendly as others, but more flexible and still simple